NicolasYa/Practics/Readme.txt

 1.
 Queue must be of fixed size (specified during construction)
 2.
-Queue ‘pop’ operation must be blocking: returns a message or blocks waiting for it
+Queue ‘pop_blocked’ operation must be blocking: returns a message or blocks operation for time waiting for message
 3.
 Queue ‘push’ operation must be non-blocking: in case message addition is not possible, returns an error.
 4.